Skip to content

 Configuration

-To use RabbitMQ transporter, you need to install the following package from NuGet:
+To use RabbitMQ as a transporter, you need to install the following package from NuGet:

 PM> Install-Package DotNetCore.CAP.RabbitMQ